 This is a scam and we will never call with this information.

 Additional information located here.

-About the City of Zeeland / Zeeland Board of Public Works Interim Recommendations for COVID-19 Community Mitigation Strategies, click on “More Info” below.
+About the City of Zeeland / Zeeland Board of Public Works Interim Recommendations for COVID-19 Community Mitigation Strategies, click on the buttons below.

 To curb the use of electricity and water, ZBPW has teamed up with the City of Zeeland and MI Energy Smart Incentives to make clean energy possible for small businesses and consumers alike.